 For recurring payments such as standing orders, the customer must only complete SCA for the first payment that they initiate.
 However, if the amount of the recurring payment changes, the strong customer authentication process must be completed again.

 Then there is the option of ‘whitelisting’.
 As the name implies, this is the opposite of blacklisting, and it allows payment processes to be streamlined.
 In this scenario, a customer adds a company to a list of ‘trustworthy beneficiaries’.
-With this system, end users can tick a box during a checkout process to add a specific retailer or company to the whitelist.
-This eliminates the need for strong customer authentication for payment transactions, irrespective of the sums involved and the frequency.
+With this system, end users can tick a box during checkout to add a specific retailer or company to the whitelist.
+This eliminates the need for strong customer authentication for payment transactions, irrespective of the sums and frequency.

 There are also other cases in which SCA is not required.
 However, this begs the question: don’t all these exceptions open up new vulnerabilities?